electron-userland/electron-builder/tutorials/code-signing-windows-apps-on-unix.md

+!!! info Only for EV code signing certificates

+    Described setup and configuration is required only if you have EV code signing certificate.
+The regular certificates supported [out of the box](../code-signing.md#windows).

 Signing Windows apps on Unix is supported.
 There are multiple methods to achieve this.
 Basically you need an application that is able to sign code using [PKCS 11](https://en.wikipedia.org/wiki/PKCS_11).
 There is one method that works on Linux and Mac, using Java.
 You can also use `osslsigncode` on both systems, for Linux and Mac a how-to is included.
 This